• start here

 Where to stay in Grebjaje

 Spend 3 nights in Grebaje, the best base for hiking in Prokletije National Park.
-We stayed at Bungalows Katun Maja Karanfil, a rustic but comfortable mountain retreat with wooden cabins, a peaceful garden, and an excellent on-site restaurant— this is the best spot, since it’s located directly at the trailhead!
+We stayed at Katun Maja Karanfil, a rustic but comfortable mountain retreat with wooden cabins, a peaceful garden, and an excellent on-site restaurant— this is the best spot, since it’s located directly at the trailhead!
 For a slightly more basic but equally scenic option, nearby Ethno Katun ROSI Agrotourism also offers cosy cabins and a traditional atmosphere.

 Beautiful views over Crnojevića River